Updated on September 25, 2025

 Couples who respect each other, talk and confide in each other.

-He did it because he believed you were making him unhappy.
+He did it because he felt you were adding to his stress and making him unhappy.

-Did your ex say he needs to find himself or give you some other “It’s not you, it’s me” excuse?
-Comment below and let me know.
+Did your ex say he needs to find himself or give you some other breakup excuse?
+Comment below and let us know.

 I know it’s hard, but try to stay strong.
 You just haven’t found the right guy yet.
 I suggest you ship his necklace back to him and remain in no contact.